There are a bunch of excellent power racks on the market right now.

 This gives you the ability to save space in your garage gym without having to mount it.
 Pretty freaking cool I must say.

-Folding racks offer a ton of versatility to provide extra floor space in your garage gym, and I think it’s not only one of the best folding power racks, it’s one of the best modular racks period.
+Folding racks offer a ton of versatility to provide extra floor space in your garage gym, and I think it’s not only one of the best folding power racks, but it’s also one of the best modular racks period.

 If you’re interested in the MyRack Folding Power Rack, click the link to learn more.